dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ## What is Azure Table Storage?

 Azure Table Storage is a service that stores NoSQL data in the cloud.
-This storage type enables developers to store schemaless data in a key/value fashion.
+This storage type enables developers to store schema-less data in a key/value fashion.
 The main characteristics of Azure Table Storage are:

-- Tables are independent from each other.
+- Tables are independent of each other.
 - Features like foreign keys, joins, and custom indexes don't exist.
 - Table schemas are flexible.
 That is, it's not mandatory to have all fields on all records.

 Each table on Azure Table Storage is composed of five main components:

 - Entities: We can see these as rows (typical records) on relational databases.
 - Partition keys: Strings that contain no more than 1 KB of data.
-They cover one or more entities in a table, grouping them as blocks of entities that share an ID.
+They cover one or more entities in a table, grouping them into blocks of entities that share an ID.
 - Row keys: Strings that contain no more than 1 KB of data.
-They are used to uniquely identify rows inside tables.
+They are used to identify rows inside tables uniquely.
 - Timestamps: Properties that store when entities were inserted or updated.
 - Partitions: Collections of entities in a table.
-Partitions are identified by their partition key in order to group them like several tables, but inside one object.
+Partitions are identified by their partition key to group them like several tables but inside one object.

 ![Table Storage structure on Microsoft Azure Storage](https://cdn.auth0.com/blog/azure-storage/table-storage.png)

-In the following sections we will learn how to create tables on Azure Table Storage and how to add entities to them.
+In the following sections, we will learn how to create tables on Azure Table Storage and how to add entities to them.
 To see other operations (like table removal or how to update entities), we can check [this Table Storage GitHub repository](https://github.com/vemoreno/TableStorageWithCsharp).

 ### Creating Tables on Azure Table Storage

-In this section we are going to learn how to create tables on Azure Table Storage.
+In this section, we are going to learn how to create tables on Azure Table Storage.
 The following C# code snippet shows four easy steps to create a demo table:

 ```C#
 public CloudTable CreateDemoTable()